-Explore the best trails near Oakland with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Oakland with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 I really enjoyed this hike as it takes you through a variety of trails in the park without having to commit as much time as some of the other trails require.
 I've already done some of the 6-8 mile hikes in the park, but this time brought a friend along for their first time and this was the perfect hike in length and difficulty.
 I took the opposite route and hiking up Tres Sendas was a little tiring, so I would suggest doing this loop counter clockwise.

 East & West Ridge are highly trafficked by joggers, bikers, and dog walkers.
 But once you go down into the valley on Tres Sendas or Prince trail the traffic becomes sparse and the trail much more scenic.
 Right now there are a lot of lady bugs at the Prince/Stream trail intersection.
 And we crossed the water on Tres Sendas via a fallen tree, which was fun.
 It's hard to believe while walking on these trails that you're only miles away from millions of people.
 It's a great way to escape the city.